JAC-CS-Game-Programming-F25/project-saikonogemu/README.md

 ![Main Menu](./Game/Content/Images/Wireframes/MainMenu.png)

 - **Play**: will start the game.
-- **Settings**: will allow the player to ajust their settings before the game starts.
+- **Settings**: will allow the player to adjust their settings before the game starts.
 - **Quit**: will exit the game nicely :D

 #### Pause Menu